 - You will need proof of having suitable accommodation in Italy;

-- You must have sufficient funds to cover all costs you might incur while studying in Italy (this includes tuition, accommodation, transport, textbooks and living costs).
+- You must have sufficient funds to cover all costs you might incur while studying in Italy (this includes tuition, accommodation, transport, textbooks, and living costs).
 This is currently deemed to be €5,824,91 (~US$6,600);

-- You must have sufficient funds to be able to travel back to your country of origin at the end of your studies, or a proof that shows that you have already purchased a return ticket;
+- You must have sufficient funds to be able to travel back to your country of origin at the end of your studies or a proof that shows that you have already purchased a return ticket;

 - You need to show proof that you are entitled to medical care in Italy, either through private health insurance or an agreement between your home country and Italy;

-- You might also need to show proof of certificate of payment in full for your degree program.
+- You might also need to show proof of a certificate of payment in full for your degree program.

-Admission process to study in Italy
+The admission process to study in Italy

-The admission process to study in Italy starts from the student deciding on which city he/she wishes to study in.
+The admission process to study in Italy starts with the student deciding on which city he/she wishes to study in.
 As mentioned above, Rome, Florence, Milan, and Bologna are some of the best and the most favored options, and that applies for streams across the spectrum.
 After you have decided on the city, your educational needs and financial status will decide whether you want to enroll in a public or a private university.
 The best courses to study in Italy are also mentioned above.

 After you have selected the university which suits your requirements, it is important to keep an eye out for the dates of the applications.
 You will need to get in touch with your chosen university to check the requirements for admission for your preferred subject of study.
 If your eligibility is confirmed, you will then have to submit a pre-application request to the Italian embassy or consulate in your home country and get the required documents to be translated into Italian by a translator.
-Following are the documents you will need during your pre-application request for study in Italy.
+The following are the documents you will need during your pre-application request for study in Italy.

 - Completed application form to receive a Letter of Academic Eligibility and Suitability (Dichiarazione di Valoro in Loco/ DV);